-The University of Washington (UW) is advancing research and development of tidal in-stream energy conversion at the Northwest National Marine Renewable Energy Center (NNMREC).
+The University of Washington is advancing research and development of tidal in-stream energy conversion at the Northwest National Marine Renewable Energy Center (NNMREC).
 Numerical modeling and laboratory flume experiments of flow around turbines and in their wakes are performed.
-The numerical modeling allows UW to investigate optimization for energy extraction as well as potential ecosystem effects.
+The numerical modeling allows the University of Washington to investigate optimization for energy extraction, as well as potential ecosystem effects.
 This includes tidal estuary and channel modeling.
-Comparison of the reduced-scale turbines in the flume improves the accuracy and dependability of numerical simulations and helps fill the gaps between the design and optimization stages of reduced-scale turbines and full scale testing.
+Comparison of the reduced-scale turbines in the flume improves the accuracy and dependability of numerical simulations and helps fill the gaps between the design and optimization stages of reduced-scale turbines and full-scale testing.
 Additionally, field work is conducted in Puget Sound, a very good controlled field site for studying tidal energy.
-The UW goal is to develop instrumentation methodology for field measurements that include tidal current velocity, ambient noise, biological activity, and water properties.
-Analysis and interpretation of the data are focused on quantification of natural variability in the tidal flow, as well as forecasting of power generation potential.
+The the University of Washington goal is to develop instrumentation methodology for field measurements that include tidal current velocity, ambient noise, biological activity, and water properties.
+Analysis and interpretation of the data are focused on quantification of natural variability in the tidal flow, as well as on forecasting of power generation potential.